cloudfoundry-incubator/quarks-operator/docs/controllers/extendedjob.md

 ### Persisted Output

 The developer can specify a ConfigMap or a Secret where the standard output/error output of the ExtendedJob is stored.
+Only single-pod jobs are supported when output persistence is enabled for now.

+**Note:** Output of previous runs of will be overwritten.

-Since a Job can run multiple times until it succeeds, the behavior of storing the output is controlled by specifying the following parameters:
+The behavior of storing the output is controlled by specifying the following parameters:
-- `overwrite` - if true, the ConfigMap or Secret is updated on every run
+- `outputType` - Currently only `json` is supported. (default: `json`)
-- `writeOnFailure` - if true, output is written even though the Job failed.
+- `writeOnFailure` - if true, output is written even though the Job failed. (default: `false`)

 ## Example Triggered ExtendedJob Resource